 Impoundment or Immobilization after a DUI

-Under Florida Statute Section 316.193(6)(d), after a DUI conviction the court is required to issue an order for the immobilization or impoundment of a vehicle.
-The required period to immobilize or impound the vehicle does not begin until the defendant has served any period of incarceration.
+Under Florida Statute Section 316.193(6)(d), after a DUI conviction, the court is required to issue an order for the immobilization or impoundment of a vehicle unless the defendant shows that an exception applies.

-The best way to avoid the 10 day impoundment or immobilization of your vehicle is to avoid a DUI conviction in the first place.
+The best way to avoid the 10-day impoundment or immobilization of your vehicle is to avoid a DUI conviction in the first place.

 How is the Vehicle Impounded or Immobilized?

 Many businesses throughout Hillsborough County provide a service to meet this requirement in which they will come to your home with “The Club.”

 As a standard security device, “The Club” is placed onto the steering wheel of the vehicle so that the vehicle can not be driven by the owner during the period of impoundment required by the court for a DUI conviction.